Viacheslav Chornovil: Life between arrests (1969–1972)

 In January 1970 Chornovil launched a new samvydav newspaper, known as The Ukrainian Herald.
 The newspaper contained other samvydav publications, as well as information on what he considered Great Russian chauvinism and anti-Ukrainian sentiment.
-It detailed human rights abuses by the Soviet government and police which Chornovil believed to be contrary to the constitution of the Soviet Union, and other information regarding the dissident movement in Ukraine.
+It detailed human rights abuses by the Soviet government and the police, which Chornovil believed to be contrary to the constitution of the Soviet Union, and other information regarding the dissident movement in Ukraine.
 Chornovil was the chief editor of The Ukrainian Herald, and one of its three editors (alongside Mykhailo Kosiv and Yaroslav Kendzior).
 The Ukrainian Herald maintained a large professional staff, with correspondents throughout Ukraine (ranging as far east as Dnipropetrovsk and Donetsk), and has been described by biographer V. I. Matiash as the forerunner to independent press in Ukraine.

-Fearing arrest, in June 1971 wrote a declaration to the United Nations Human Rights Committee, hoping that the international body would publish it if he was imprisoned.
-In the letter, he outlined examples of violations of the law by Soviet legal bodies, and argued that Soviet political prisoners lacked the right to defend themselves and were subject to a campaign of eavesdropping, surveillance, blackmail, and threats.
+Fearing arrest, in July 1971 Chornovil wrote a letter to the United Nations Human Rights Committee, hoping that the international body would publish it if he was imprisoned.
+In the missive, he outlined examples of violations of the law by Soviet authorities, and argued that Soviet political prisoners lacked the right to defend themselves and were subject to a campaign of surveillance, blackmail, and threats.
 He rejected the possibility of cooperating with investigators, writing, "I would rather die behind bars than give in to the aforementioned principles."

-At this time, Chornovil also departed from principles of Marxism–Leninism, instead adopting a socialist ideology with elements of liberal democracy, based on the beliefs of Mykhailo Drahomanov.
-In an October 1971 letter to Moroz Chornovil remarked that in his studies of anarchist revolutionaries Pierre-Joseph Proudhon and Mikhail Bakunin he had come to reject unconditional support for Drahomanov's policies, but believed that the earlier intellectual's views on self-government were worth supporting.
+At this time, Chornovil also adopted a belief in liberal democracy based on the beliefs of Mykhailo Drahomanov.
+In an October 1971 letter to Moroz, Chornovil remarked that in his studies of anarchist revolutionaries Pierre-Joseph Proudhon and Mikhail Bakunin, he had come to reject unconditional support for Drahomanov's policies, but believed that the earlier intellectual's views on self-government were worth supporting.
 This attitude later informed his support for federalism.
 During this time, Chornovil continued to describe himself as a socialist, writing in an undated letter that he had "always firmly adhered to the principles of socialism and continue to do so", while criticising the Soviet government for its restrictions on political freedoms.